Tetrahydrocannabinol: Drug testing

-Regulation
+Legal status

 THC, along with its double bond isomers and their stereoisomers, is one of only three cannabinoids scheduled by the UN Convention on Psychotropic Substances (the other two are dimethylheptylpyran and parahexyl).
-It was listed under Schedule I in 1971, but reclassified to Schedule II in 1991 following a recommendation from the WHO.
+It was listed under Schedule I in 1971, but reclassified to Schedule II in 1991 following a recommendation from the World Health Organization (WHO).
 Based on subsequent studies, the WHO has recommended the reclassification to the less-stringent Schedule III.
 Cannabis as a plant is scheduled by the Single Convention on Narcotic Drugs (Schedule I and IV).
 It is specifically still listed under Schedule I by US federal law under the Controlled Substances Act for having "no accepted medical use" and "lack of accepted safety".
 However, dronabinol, a pharmaceutical form of THC, has been approved by the FDA as an appetite stimulant for people with AIDS and an antiemetic for people receiving chemotherapy under the trade names Marinol and Syndros.

-In 2003, the World Health Organization Expert Committee on Drug Dependence recommended transferring THC to Schedule IV of the convention, citing its medical uses and low abuse and addiction potential.
+In 2003, the WHO Expert Committee on Drug Dependence recommended transferring THC to Schedule IV of the convention, citing its medical uses and low abuse and addiction potential.
 In 2019, the Committee recommended transferring Δ^{9}-THC to Schedule I of the Single Convention on Narcotic Drugs of 1961, but its recommendations were rejected by the United Nations Commission on Narcotic Drugs.

-In the United States
+United States

 As of 2023, 38 states, four territories, and the District of Columbia allow medical use of cannabis (in which THC is the primary psychoactive component), with the exception of Georgia, Idaho, Indiana, Iowa, Kansas, Nebraska, North Carolina, South Carolina, Tennessee, Texas, Wisconsin, and Wyoming.
 As of 2022, the federal government maintains cannabis as a schedule I controlled substance, while dronabinol is classified as Schedule III in capsule form (Marinol) and Schedule II in liquid oral form (Syndros).

+On 18 December 2025, President Donald Trump issued an Executive Order titled "Increasing Medical Marijuana and Cannabidiol Research", directing the DEA and FDA to reclassify medical marijuana.
+To that end, on 23 April 2026, the Department of Justice issued an order to immediately reclassify medical cannabis as a Schedule III controlled substance when dispensed by state-licensed cannabis dispensaries to individuals with a state issued medical marijuana card.
+The DEA is in the process of conducting expedited public hearings to address the broader rescheduling of all cannabis from Schedule I to Schedule III, with the hearings scheduled to begin 29 June 2026.
+This rescheduling makes medical marijuana legal for medicinal use when obtained from licensed dispensaries, and once the broader rescheduling is complete, should allow it to be prescribed by licensed physicians who are also licensed by the DEA to prescribed controlled substances.
+However, as it is still a controlled substance, diversion for recreational use will still be illegal under federal law.

-In Canada
+Canada

-As of October 2018 when recreational use of cannabis was legalized in Canada, some 220 dietary supplements and 19 veterinary health products containing not more than 10 parts per million of THC extract were approved with general health claims for treating minor conditions.
+As of October 2018, when recreational use of cannabis was legalized in Canada, some 220 dietary supplements and 19 veterinary health products, containing not more than 10 parts per million of THC extract, were approved with general health claims for treating minor conditions.